Brian Oldfield

 Brian Oldfield (June 1, 1945 – March 26, 2017) was an American athlete and personality of the 1970s and early 1980s.
 A standout shot putter, Oldfield was credited with making the rotational technique popular.
 With his "Oldfield spin," he set the indoor and outdoor world records in the sport many times.
-However, due to his status as a professional athlete his world records in the 1970's were never officially recognized, although he later ahcieved formal recognition for an american record in 1984.
+However, due to his status as a professional athlete his world records in the 1970's were never officially recognized, although he later achieved formal recognition for an American record in 1984.

 Life and career

 Oldfield was born in Elgin, Illinois, and began his career at Middle Tennessee State University where he won the Ohio Valley Conference championship three times.
 The University recognized his achievements by inducting him into their athletic Hall of Fame in 2000.
 Following graduation, he worked as a teacher until he moved to San Jose, and began training for the 1972 Olympics.

 Oldfield set his sights on achieving stardom in the shot put as an Olympian.
 In 1972, he made the United States Olympic team, but finished in sixth place.
 He bounced back less than a year later by setting his first world record, with a throw of 21.60 m (70 ft 10½ in).
 However, this record was not official due to his affiliation with ITA professional track and field.

 In 1975, his throw of 22.86 m (75 ft) set another unofficial world record due to him being a professional, which at that time was not allowed.
 Though unofficial, Oldfield's accomplishment did not go unnoticed.
 After setting this mark, he had earned a cover spot on Sports Illustrated, and also made an appearance in a 1975 issue of Playgirl.
 In his Sports Illustrated interview, he confidently asserted that he expected to be throwing over 80 ft before 1980.

 Oldfield won the British AAA Championships titles in both the shot put and discus throw at the 1980 AAA Championships and in 1984, at age 38, he finally set an official record with a throw of 22.19 m (72 ft 9 in) to set a new American mark.
 When asked by a commentator how he was able to do it at the event, he responded, "I had a 'throw-gasm.'"